-Figure 13-6.
-Night vision.
+Figure 12-4.
+Off-center vision technique.

 Obstruction Detection

 Obstructions having poor reflective surfaces, such as wires and small tree limbs, are difficult to detect.
 The best way to locate wires is by looking for the support structures.
 However, pilots should review the most current hazard maps with known wire locations before night flights.